-o) Public Private Partnership (PPP)/Not for Profit Distributing Model (NPDM) Contracts
+o) Public Private Partnership (PPP) and Similar Contracts

 Such contracts are agreements to receive services, where the responsibility for making available the property, plant and equipment needed to provide the services passes to the contractor.
 As the Council is deemed to control the services that are provided under its schemes, and where ownership of the property, plant and equipment will pass to the Council at the end of the contracts for no additional charge, the Council carries the assets used under the contracts on its Balance Sheet as part of Property, Plant and Equipment.